Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 The calorie content of our food varies across the recipe range: we make food that is nutritious and healthy rather than choosing a calorie target and then adding high-calorie ingredients until we reach it.
 Our range of main meals extends from 500kcal up to 635kcal for the standard portion size, and from 750kcal up to 940kcal for the extra large portion size.

-The Firepot range mow offers six recipes for our vegan customers, and we have five recipes which are gluten-free.
+The Firepot range now offers 11 recipes for our vegan customers, and we have nine recipes which are gluten-free.

 Whilst we do not use nuts in our recipes, we do use sesame oil so our kitchen is not completely nut-free.